-Taxes on Fund Distributions.
+■ Taxes on Fund Distributions.
 A shareholder subject to U.S. federal income tax will be subject to tax on taxable Fund distributions of taxable income or capital gains whether they are paid in cash or reinvested in additional shares of the Funds.
 For federal income tax purposes, taxable Fund distributions will be taxable to the shareholder as either ordinary income or capital gains.

 Fund taxable dividends (i.e., distributions of investment income) are generally taxable to shareholders as ordinary income.
 A portion of distributions may be qualified dividends taxable at lower rates for individual shareholders.
-However, in light of the investment strategies of the Funds, it is not anticipated that a significant portion of the dividends paid by the Funds will be eligible to be reported as qualified dividends.
 Federal taxes on Fund distributions of gains are determined by how long a Fund owned the investments that generated the gains, rather than how long a shareholder has owned the shares.
 Distributions of gains from investments that the Fund owned for more than one year will generally be taxable to shareholders as long-term capital gains.
 Distributions of gains from investments that the Fund owned for one year or less will generally be taxable as ordinary income.